 The winter season in Tivoli is actually in February, so if you’re traveling to Copenhagen in February you’re in for a treat.

-In addition to a light festival in the gardens, there’s going to be an ice skating rink, an igloo with indoor games and romantic options for dinners around Valentine’s Day.
 I found a pass for unlimited rides so that you can stay for hours without spending too much!

 Tivoli Gardens was originally known as Copenhagen Summer Tivoli because it only opened in the summer season, but its new winter offerings (along with its Halloween opening dates) have given the residents of Copenhagens as well as tourists just one more thing to add to the list of things to do in Copenhagen.